CuriousCI/software-engineering/software-engineering.typ

 === Monte Carlo method

-"Monte Carlo methods, or Monte Carlo experiments, are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results." @monte-carlo-method
+"Monte Carlo methods, or Monte Carlo experiments, are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.

-"The underlying concept is to use randomness to solve problems that might be deterministic in principle [...]
+The underlying concept is to use randomness to solve problems that might be deterministic in principle [...]
 Monte Carlo methods are mainly used in three distinct problem classes: optimization, numerical integration, and generating draws from a probability distribution" @monte-carlo-method

 #note[
-  The cost to develop a feature is described by an uniform discrete distribution $cal(U){300, 1000}$.
+  The cost to develop a feature for a certain software is described by an uniform discrete distribution $cal(U){300, 1000}$.
 Determine the probability that the cost is less than $550$.
 ]

 The problem above can be easily solved analitically, but let's use the Monte Carlo method to approximate its value.

-#figure()[
+#figure(caption: `examples/montecarlo.cpp`)[
 ```cpp
 #include <iostream>
 #include <random>